Adam

 A top of the line rock/pop player with a versatile finger in Jazz and other styles, Brendan is one of only four students to earn B Sharp Studio’s gold level musicianship certificate.
 He decided late in his musical life to learn to read music, and in a subject difficult for most adults, Brendan has succeeded beyond expectation.

-The Lead Guitarist for Hotels* Brendan plays a fresh surf style of music with an original 1965 Fender Jaguar, and a Gibson S G .
-His command of the fretboard allows him to improvise readily with the tried and true, and with eccentric scales.
+The Lead Guitarist for Sweet Piece, Brendan plays a fresh surf style of music with an original 1965 Fender Jaguar, and a Gibson S G. His command of the fretboard allows him to improvise readily with the tried and true, and with eccentric scales.
 His astute application of harmony comes out in his songwriting bringing fresh wind into today’s rock sounds.

 Graham